Pallab05/Blogsite-Handlebars/README.md

 # Express-Blog-Site-Using-handlebars
-This is a blog site build using express and handlebars which dynamically creates API endpoints and renders pages accordingly.
+This is a blog site that was made using express and handlebars which dynamically creates API endpoints and renders pages accordingly.